Amazon ECS Container Instances

 If you stop and start a container instance, or reboot that instance, some older

 versions of the Amazon ECS container agent register the instance again without

-deregistering the original container instance ID, so Amazon ECS lists more container
+deregistering the original container instance ID.
+In this case, Amazon ECS lists more

 duplicates that are listed as